isovera/foia-api-enhancements/docroot/modules/custom/foia_ui/README.md

 The FOIA UI module contains custom user interface modifications for the DOJ FOIA project.
 This includes the following:

- * OpenAPI Docs generation and configuration
+ * OpenAPI docs generation and configuration
  * Client-side validation of annual report fields
  * Utility JavaScript functions
  * Admin theme overrides